Skip to main content

 Key engagement

 Australia strongly supports Ukraine's sovereignty and territorial integrity.
-We have contributed over $1.5 billion towards important defence, economic, energy and humanitarian assistance to Ukraine in response to Russia's illegal and immoral invasion on 24 February 2022.
-Australia's objective, along with our partners, is to empower Ukraine to end the war on its own terms.
+We have contributed over AUD 1.5 billion towards important defence, economic, energy and humanitarian assistance to Ukraine in response to Russia's illegal and immoral invasion on 24 February 2022.
+Australia's objective, along with our partners, is to empower Ukraine to achieve a just, fair and lasting peace.

 Further details are available at Russia's Invasion of Ukraine.